NoamBenEliezer/Multiparametric_qMRI_protocol/README.txt

 Download the scripts and data to a local path.
 Then, check the path in each script before running the scripts.

->> The data is availble to download from: https://drive.google.com/drive/folders/1sP84ArWZJpT4-4NuuWaWCPrmFpBDjZA4?usp=sharing
+>> The data is availble to download from the Figshare “Multiparametric qMRI data” project:

-1. "All_volunteers_qMRI_maps.zip":
+1.	qMRI data –

-	All types of quantitative and registered segmentation maps, provided in .mat format - Includes the data of all volunteers from 1st (N=28) and 2nd (N=23, denoted with '_S2') scan sessions.
+All quantitative and registered segmentation maps, provided in MATLAB’s (.mat) format.
+•	"qMRI_maps_Session1.zip" - covering data for all volunteers from 1st (N=28) scan session. doi: 10.6084/m9.figshare.23810808

-2. "V001_Example_RawData.zip":
+•	"qMRI_maps_Session2.zip" - covering data for all volunteers from 2nd (N=23) scan session. doi: 10.6084/m9.figshare.23811123

+2. Raw data – "Example_RawData.zip":
-	Example raw dataset of a single volunteer, provided in .dcm format - Includes all raw images acquired using the qMRI protocol.
+A raw dataset of a single volunteer, provided in DICOM (.dcm) format and including all raw images acquired using the qMRI protocol. doi: 10.6084/m9.figshare.23811492
+The entire volunteers’ MRI raw data cannot be shared publicly due to regulatory restrictions, but only under specific research agreements and therefore will be fully available upon request from the corresponding author.